Strongly entangled system-reservoir dynamics with multiphoton pulses beyond the two-excitation limit: Exciting the atom-photon bound state: MPS method

 which is now explicitly time-dependent.
 Here, we defined the decay rate $\Gamma \equiv \pi g_0^2/2$.
 The first term on the right-hand side of Eq.~\eqref{eq:H_timedep} describes the immediate interaction of the TLS and the reservoir while the second term arises due to the feedback signal the effect of which is determined by the feedback phase $\phi \equiv \omega_0 \tau$.
+Here, we particularly focus on the special case of $\omega_0 \tau = 2\pi n$, $n \in \mathbb{N}$, as discussed in detail in Sec.~\ref{MPS_results}.

 The dynamics of the system is governed by the Schr\"odinger equation